nozzlegear/davenport.net/README.md

 ## Warnings

 Though rare if your database and indexes are configured properly, CouchDB may return a warning with `find` requests, particularly ones that used an index that wasn't configured in your database.
-Instead of logging to Console.WriteLine, Davenport includes a Warning event on all Configuration objects which you can use to log the message in a way more conducive to your application:
+Instead of logging to Console.WriteLine, Davenport includes a Warning event on all Configuration objects which you can use to log the message in a way more conducive to your application.

+To use it in C#:

 ```cs
 var config = new Configuration("http://localhost:5984", "database_name");